zense/IIITB-StudentKit/docs/faq.md

   - <a href="https://www.oyorooms.com/search?adults=1&checkin=02%2F07%2F2017&checkout=03%2F07%2F2017&children=0&city=bangalore&country=India&employee_id=null&guests=1&latitude=12.839939&location=Electronic%20City&longitude=77.677003&page=1&rooms=1&searchType=locality&src=null" target="_blank">OYO Rooms</a>
   - <a href="https://www.trivago.in/?cpt=135852702&iRoomType=7&aHotelTestClassifier=&iIncludeAll=0&iGeoDistanceLimit=20000&aPartner=&iPathId=84774&iGeoDistanceItem=1358527&aDateRange%5Barr%5D=2017-07-23&aDateRange%5Bdep%5D=2017-07-24&iViewType=0&bIsSeoPage=false&bIsSitemap=false&" target="_blank">Trivago.com</a> etc.

-  Also see the **<a href="http://studentkit.zense.co.in/#hotels" target="_blank"> related document </a>** to it in the IIITB Student Kit.
+  Also see the **<a href="http://studentkit.zense.co.in/#hotels" target="_blank"> related document </a>** to it in the IIIT Bangalore Student Kit.

 2. **Is there a hostel facility on campus?
 What about the other facilities?**

   Yes, Both men and women hostel facility is provided by the college.
-  IIITB does not have any concept of “day-scholars” i.e. hostel stay is compulsory for everyone.
+  IIIT Bangalore does not have any concept of “day-scholars” i.e. hostel stay is compulsory for everyone.
 Other facilities include a state of the art mess, canteen (operational from 6 am to 2 am), hot water for drinking and bathing round the clock, water coolers for drinking water etc.